Logo

 Although paying your bills on time and saving for an emergency fund are certainly solid budgeting goals, sometimes it helps to have a goal that you can get really excited about.
 Maybe it's saving for a kitchen remodel, planning a wedding, or putting money away toward a down payment on a house.
 As you think about creating your budget, choose a goal that will keep you motivated, even when it gets tough to stay on track.[4]

-2. Set a Date
+2. Set a date

 Choosing a deadline to reach your goal is often a good way to stay on top of your budget.
 When you have a tangible finish line, like a dream vacation, you’ll have something to look forward to at the end of a certain amount of time.
 You can also set milestones along the way to celebrate your progress for extra motivation.

-That You Interact With Daily From a simple spreadsheet to budgeting apps or even your bank’s online services, you’ve got many tools available to help you manage your budget.
+From a simple spreadsheet to budgeting apps or even your bank’s online services, you’ve got many tools available to help you manage your budget.
 Just be sure to choose a tool that requires you to engage with your budget daily.
 Maybe you receive a reminder from an app every morning or put $20 a day in a jar.
 Research different budget tools and ideas to find the best fit for your lifestyle and money goals.
 Don’t be afraid to switch things up if something isn’t working for you.

 Sometimes it can be hard to stick to a budget when you lose sight of why you set financial boundaries for yourself in the first place.
 When you get the urge to veer from your budget and spend impulsively, try to pause and remind yourself of your original goal.
 You can try techniques like putting up sticky notes, creating a vision board, or sending yourself “countdown” reminders.[4]

-5. Build in Some Fun
+5. Build in some fun

 Budgeting is a great way to save for serious goals and keep up with your bills.
 But it doesn’t have to be all work and no play.
 Try adding some fun things to your budget like an occasional meal out, special gift, or other treat.
 Rewarding yourself occasionally, like getting takeout only on Fridays, can help give you something to look forward to.
 It also makes getting through a week (or month) of sticking to a budget a little bit easier.
 The

-Bottom Line
+Bottom line

 Making a realistic budget often involves setting a goal, making a plan, and finding ways to stay the course.
 If you’re a beginner budgeter, remember it’s okay to start small.
 Try saving up $100, paying off a small bill, or skipping takeout on weeknights.